CGI-IUGS/CGI-IUGS-academic-kickstart/content/authors/mauricio-pavan/_index.md

 superuser: false

 # Role/position
-role: Head of Geology and Mineral Resources, Sao Paulo Regional Office
+role: Executive Coordinator at the Department of Geology of the Geological Survey of Brazil

 # Organizations/Affiliations
 organizations: